 Carly’s Crossing and Summer Splash Raise $160,000 for Carly’s Club at Roswell Park

-BUFFALO, N.Y. — Nearly 700 Roswell Park Cancer Institute supporters raised $160,000 for Carly’s Club this weekend at two of the summer’s signature fundraising events, Carly’s Crossing and Summer Splash.
+BUFFALO, N.Y. — Nearly 700 Roswell Park Comprehensive Cancer Center supporters raised $160,000 for Carly’s Club this weekend at two of the summer’s signature fundraising events, Carly’s Crossing and Summer Splash.
 The funds raised will allow Carly’s Club to fund lifesaving pediatric cancer research and provide support programs for children with cancer and their families.

 “The money that was raised this weekend will truly make a difference in the fight against pediatric cancer and in the lives of the children who are fighting this disease,” Robin Nusbaum, Carly’s Club manager, said.
 “We are so grateful for our community’s generous support that allow these two events to be so successful.”